Functional Skills Qualifications (FSQ) outcomes

 If you need an accessible version of this information to meet specific accessibility requirements, please email [email protected] with details of your request.

-This interactive visualisation shows data on the number of reformed Functional Skills Qualifications (FSQs) awarded and student outcomes from October 2021 (Quarter 4, 2021) onwards.
+This interactive visualisation shows data on the number of reformed Functional Skills Qualifications (FSQs) awarded and student outcomes from July 2021 (Quarter 3, 2021) onwards.
 The data is for FSQ English and FSQ maths at level 1 and level 2.
-It only covers students in England.
+It only covers data for England.

-• The graph on the left shows the number of FSQ qualifications awarded in each individual quarter, and in each 12 months to quarter end period.
+• The top graph shows the number of FSQs awarded in each individual quarter, and in each 12 months to quarter end period.

-• The graph on the right shows the number of students who have taken an FSQ assessment between October 2021 (Q4 2021) and the latest available quarter.
+• The bottom graph shows the number of students who have taken an FSQ assessment between July 2021 (Q3 2021) and the latest available quarter.
 Student outcomes are shown as the percentage of students who have achieved a pass result in any of their attempts at the assessment during that period.

 A quarter is a 3 month period.
 A year is split into four quarters: